 Some women may only need medical therapy to treat fibroids.
 Medications for fibroids do not provide a cure.
 But they can often manage the pain, pressure and bleeding associated with these tumors while avoiding more invasive approaches.

 Our doctors can help you determine if fibroid medications are an option for you.

-Medications for uterine fibroids target hormones that regulate your menstrual cycle, treating symptoms such as heavy menstrual bleeding and pelvic pressure.
-They don't eliminate fibroids, but may alleviate symptoms.
-Medical therapy options include:
+Hormone therapy for uterine fibroids targets hormones that regulate your menstrual cycle.
+Doing so treats symptoms, such as heavy menstrual bleeding and pelvic pressure.

-NSAIDs and a class of medication used to treat cramping and pain caused by fibroids.
-By targeting the specific hormones responsible for cramping, NSAIDS can help reduce a patient’s symptoms.
-These medications do not shrink fibroids and should be used at high doses for prolonged periods of time.
+Doctors use NSAIDs, a class of medication, to treat cramping and pain caused by fibroids.
+By targeting the specific hormones responsible for cramping, NSAIDs can help reduce symptoms.
+These medications do not shrink fibroids and should not be used at high doses for prolonged periods of time.

 TXA is a medication that works to help blood clotting.
 By boosting the blood’s ability to clot, TXA helps decrease the amount of vaginal bleeding a woman experiences.

 Doctors most often use this medication in severe circumstances, such as when a woman has heavy bleeding.
 It’s generally not used long-term.
 While it does not shrink fibroids or help with pain, it can prevent women from having excessive bleeding and anemia.

 Medical centers are studying additional medications for fibroid treatment, but for now, these are considered investigational (still in research).